RaviTambade/ngnihilenttraining/notes/day16.md

 The story begins on a rainy Tuesday.

-Rohan arrives late, soaked, looking worried.
+Sarthak arrives late, soaked, looking worried.

 “Sir… our order API is failing!
 It throws 500 errors randomly!
 What should I do?”